 - 1. Laptop computer with the identified system requirements. - 2.
-Textbooks must be purchased each semester at an average cost of \$1,500. - 3.
+The cost of textbooks purchased throughout the program of study average \$1,500. - 3.
 Name pin, watch with a second hand, stethoscope, and goggles or side shields must be purchased at an approximate cost of \$120.
 This expense should be a one-time cost and occurs on entry into the clinical nursing courses. - 4.
-Uniforms, lab coat, shoes, and required picture ID badge must be purchased the semester the student is admitted to the clinical program at an approximate cost of \$400.
+Uniforms, lab coat, and shoes must be purchased the semester the student is admitted to the clinical program at an approximate cost of \$400.
 This expense should be a one-time cost. - 5.
 Students are required to provide their own transportation to clinical facilities. - 6.
-Outside workshop costs are about \$50 per year. - 7.
-Fees related to RN licensure are approximately \$400 and must be paid the first week of the last semester of the program. - 8.
+Fees related to RN licensure are approximately \$400 and must be paid the first week of the last semester of the program. - 7.
 Students will be required to participate in an NCLEX review course.
-The fee for the course as well as other standardized testing is included in the course fees for nursing courses through the nursing program.
-For incoming students this fee is approximately \$90 per semester. - 9.
-Online testing: \$50.00 (each semester) - 10.
-Online electronic medical record software: \$50 (each semester) - 11.
-Graduation costs are approximately \$160. - 12.
+The fee for the course as well as other standardized testing is included in the course fees for nursing courses through the nursing program. - 8.
+Online testing: approximately \$50.00 (each semester) - 9.
+Online electronic medical record software: approximately \$50.00 (each semester) - 10.
+Graduation costs are approximately \$160. - 11.
 The School of Nursing pin is purchased when the student has successfully completed the nursing program.
-Cost, presently around \$150, is elated to current gold prices. - 13.
+Cost, approximately \$150, is based on current gold prices. - 12.
 Students must present yearly evidence of a negative TB skin test or a negative chest x-ray if medically indicated.
-Cost will vary. - 14.
-Students may be required to provide additional evidence of medical/health clearance during the clinical program at their own expense. - 15.
-Finger printing through designated agency, approximately \$45. - 16.
+Cost will vary. - 13.
+Students may be required to provide additional evidence of medical/health clearance during the clinical program at their own expense. - 14.
+Finger printing through designated agency, approximately \$45. - 15.
 Urine drug screen, approximately \$28.
-'For Cause' random drug screens may also be required. - 17.
-Gasoline costs to travel to clinical facilities, approximately \$400 per year.
+'For Cause' random drug screens may also be required.

 - 1. The School of Nursing reserves the right to deny an applicant admission or readmission to the program for any legal reason.
-A student may be dismissed from the program for a violation of the academic or conduct standards of the program or the University, or if the student is no longer qualified - 2.
+A student may be dismissed from the program for a violation of the academic or conduct standards of the program or the University, or if the student is no longer qualified for the program. - 2.
 It is the responsibility of the student to become familiar with and comply with the policies and regulations (i.e. health forms, liability, dress) of the School of Nursing and professional standards and to comply with them.
-Also see the current School of Nursing Student Handbook, which is available through the Office of the Dean of the School of Nursing. - 3.
+See the current School of Nursing Student Handbook. - 3.
 It is the responsibility of the student to maintain updated information regarding changes in name, address, telephone number, e-mail or any other requested information with the Registrar's Office (see the previous section on Resources in the catalog).
 Additionally, nursing students must keep his or her records updated in the School of Nursing Office. - 4.
 It is the responsibility of the student to be familiar with the current Texas Nurse Practice Act and with the rules of the Texas Board of Nursing governing eligibility for taking the licensure exam to become a Registered Nurse. - 5.
 Students must also complete five service (volunteer) hours each semester.